Use this form to give us your feedback or report any problems you experienced finding information on our Website.

 Please refer to www.lordabbett.com under the "Portfolio" tab for a complete list of holdings of the Fund, including the securities discussed above.

-U.S. equity markets soared to all-time highs in September, after the Fed opted to delay the taper of quantitative easing.
-This move supported our contention that any withdrawal of easing would be carefully paced to avoid disrupting the economic recovery.
-In September, the Fed re-emphasized that progress in tapering bond purchases would depend on the condition of the economy.
-With unemployment remaining high and inflation remaining below the Fed's 2% target, we believe the Fed will maintain an accommodative stance.
-Meanwhile, central banks in Europe, Japan, and China have indicated they, too, will remain accommodative; such global measures should, in the larger scheme of things, help offset concerns over the domestic monetary and political situation.
+U.S. equity markets soared to all-time highs throughout the quarter, fueled by an improving macroeconomic environment and the resolution of a U.S. government shutdown in October.
+Such improvement in the economy moved the Fed to "taper" its quantitative easing (QE) program, as central bankers engineer a transition that should allow the economy to maintain its slow, but positive, growth trajectory.
+This move continues to support our long-held contention that any withdrawal of easing would be carefully paced to avoid disrupting the economic recovery.
+Meanwhile, central banks in Europe, Japan, and China have remained accommodative; such global measures should, in the larger scheme of things, help offset concerns over the domestic monetary and political situation.

 Performance data quoted is historical.
 Past performance is not indicative of future results.
 Current performance may be higher or lower than the performance quoted.
 The investment return and principal value of an investment in the Fund will fluctuate so that shares, on any given day or when redeemed, may be worth more or less than their original cost.
 To obtain performance data current to the most recent quarter-end, go to quarter ending performance on our Website or call Lord Abbett at (888) 522-2388.